 Pros: There are fantastic restaurants and eclectic shops in the area.
 It’s a hub for the arts community, so you’ll find unique murals, art studios, and galleries.
 There’s good nightlife, too!
 Street parking is currently free throughout Starland.
 The area is residential, with only small pockets of overly-touristy sections along the Bull Street corridor.

 Cons: There aren’t any hotels in this section of Savannah, but you’ll find somewhat reasonably-priced room rentals inside historic homes.
-It takes approximately 30 to 40 minutes to walk to River Street.
+It takes approximately 40 minutes to walk to River Street.

 Safety: Safety varies on a block-by-block basis, much like the Victorian District.
 It’s not uncommon to have a beautiful half-million-dollar home next to an abandoned building.
-The area around Wells Park is an area to avoid at night.
+I live on the west side of the Starland District, and I can promise you the west side “dirty thirties” are aptly named.
+Avoid Wells Park at night.
+Ladies, never walk alone on Jefferson Street late at night.

 Side view of a large 2-story home with rainbow stripes painted down the entire length of the building